Over The Wall Camp is a UK children’s charity that provides transformational experiences for young people with health challenges, and their families.

 So, for 25 years, teams of dedicated mischief-makers, medical staff and volunteers packed up their medical equipment, their activities and their ideas and moved around the country.
 Since the charity was founded, it has operated by renting different sites and constantly adapting to changing environments and logistical challenges.

-So in 2024, after years of searching, this little charity took a big step… Over The Wall Camp took on the 40-year lease of a 17-acre ex-boarding school in the Derbyshire countryside.
+So Over The Wall Camp began looking for a place to call home.
+In 2024, after years of searching, the charity took on the 40-year lease of a 17-acre ex-boarding school in the Derbyshire countryside.

-Over The Wall Camp will open the doors to its new home in July 2026!
+Over The Wall Camp opened the doors to its new home in July 2026!
 Having its own home means the charity is now free from many previous restrictions it faced.
 Thousands more campers will be able to rediscover the magic of childhood!
 The medical team will be able to provide a greater variety of care, and look after children with more complex conditions.
 New camp traditions will be started, legacies will be left, and countless moments of mischief and magic will be created.

 Over The Wall Camp’s past is inspiring, its present is hugely impactful, and its future is incredibly exciting!